NICHD-BSPC/intro-rnaseq-hpc/lessons/05_qc_running_fastqc_interactively.md

 ### **Using Parallelization**

 FastQC has the capability of splitting up a single process to run on multiple cores!
-To do this, we will need to specify an additional argument `-t` indicating number of cores.
-We will also need to exit the current interactive session, since we started this interactive session with only the default 2 cores (CPUs).
+To do this, we will need to:

+-   Exit the current interactive session and start another with more additional CPUs , since we started this interactive session with only the default 2 cores.
 We cannot have a tool to use more cores than requested on a compute node.

-Note that another argument, `-t`, specifies the number of files which can be processed simultaneously.
-We will use `-t` argument later.
-You may explore other arguments as well based on your needs.
+-   Specify an argument in FASTQC itself (-t) to process more than one input file at once

 Exit the interactive session and start a new one with 6 cores: